 The average life expectancy of the six Horn countries was estimated at 65.9 years in 2020.
 This is an almost 16-year increase from 1990 levels and on par with Africa's current average life expectancy.
-By 2040 Somalia and South Sudan will, however, have a life expectancy of around 65 - roughly six percentage points below the regional and continental average at the time.
+By 2040 Somalia and South Sudan will, however, have a life expectancy of around 65-roughly six percentage points below the regional and continental average at the time.

 Djibouti's life expectancy ranks 143rd out of 186 countries in IFs.
 Life expectancy is therefore relatively high by comparative standards.
-Ethiopia's life expectancy took a hit in the 1980s due to famine, which was also the cause of a million deaths in the
+Ethiopia's life expectancy took a hit in the 1980s due to famine, which was also the cause of a million deaths in the country.
+Overall, life expectancy has been on an upward trend and the country has improved its life expectancy at birth by nearly 43% from the 1990 level that stood at 46.5 years.

-Dropping malnutrition rates, infant mortality and non-communicable diseases - although still huge challenges for the country - have aided improvement of life expectancy in the country.
+Dropping malnutrition rates, infant mortality and non-communicable diseases-although still huge challenges for the country-have aided improvement of life expectancy in the country.[126]
 Although still lower than the continental and global average, life expectancy in Somalia has been increasing over the past five decades.
-Undernutrition, maternal and prenatal, and communicable diseases such as diarrhoea are the leading causes of death in the country.
-131
+Undernutrition, maternal and prenatal and communicable diseases such as diarrhoea are the leading causes of death in the country.[127]